vecxoz/vecstack/README.md

 # vecstack
-Simple stacking package for Python and tutorial
+Simple stacking package for Python and tutorial (look below).

 ***